refena/refena/riverpie/README.md

 The subscription will not be disposed automatically.

-Use this outside of a `build` method.
+Use this outside a `build` method.

 ```dart
 final subscription = ref.stream(myProvider).listen((value) {